MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-web-app-sign-in.md

 1. Copy the `https` URL that appears in the terminal, for example, `https://localhost:5001`, and paste it into a browser.
 We recommend using a private or incognito browser session.
 1. Follow the steps and enter the necessary details to sign in with your Microsoft account.
 You're requested to provide an email address so a one time passcode can be sent to you.
 Enter the code when prompted.
 1. The application requests permission to maintain access to data you have given it access to, and to sign you in and read your profile.
 Select **Accept**.
-1. The following screenshot appears, indicating that you have signed in to the application and have accessed your profile details from the Microsoft Graph API.
+The following screenshot appears.
+It indicates that you're signed-in to the application and are viewing your profile details from the Microsoft Graph API.

     :::image type="content" source="./media/common-web-app/dotnet-core/display-api-call-results-dotnet-core.png" alt-text="Screenshot depicting the results of the API call." lightbox="./media/common-web-app/dotnet-core/display-api-call-results-dotnet-core.png":::